Enterprise Recon 2.8.0

 - Click Test to test the connection.

 - In the Test Email Settings window, enter a valid email address and click Ok to send a test email.
+Emails will be sent from the email address that is configured for the default ER2 admin user's account.
+See Update Administrator Account for more information.

 If your settings are correct, Email server accepted mail for delivery is displayed.